Dates of the next program: June 2022 (to be announced)

 Ostrenko's Method is a systematic approach to performance, which generates innovative productions utilizing concepts, ideas, and existing play-texts.
 It introduces some of the effective techniques and approaches towards contemporary performance practice in the context of the short rehearsal time and multicultural aspect of the creative team.

 It can be also described as a valid combination of practice and theory.
-It’s a very practical approach to the performance making process from the performers' perspective, as well as from directors'.
+It’s a very practical approach to the performance making process from the performers' perspective, as well as from the directors'.
 The Ostrenkos' approach generates innovative productions, utilizing concepts, ideas, and discoveries of K.Stanislavski, Vs.Meyerhold and M.Chekhov.

 Ostrenko Brothers method offers the tools and support necessary for students to reach their full potential in performing and directing.

-- The program aims to explore performer's physicality, step beyond the limits of text-based acting by the means of V. Meyerhold’s “Biomechanics”, K. Stanislavski's “Physical Action”, M. Chekhov’s “Psychological Gesture” and elements from other techniques.
+- The program aims to explore the performer's physicality, step beyond the limits of text-based acting by the means of V. Meyerhold’s “Biomechanics”, K. Stanislavski's “Physical Action”, M. Chekhov’s “Psychological Gesture” and elements from other techniques.

 - Students will have the opportunity to get training and experience in the Ostrenko Brothers approach to rehearsals and at the end of the course, show the result.